Podcastindex-org/podcast-namespace/value/value.md

 ```

 This block designates three payment recipients.
 On each timed payment interval, the total payment will be split into 3 smaller
 payments according to the shares listed in the split for each recipient.
-So, in this case, if the listener decided to pay 100 satoshis per minute for listening
+So, in this case, if the listener decided to pay 100 sats per minute for listening
-to this podcast, then once per minute the "Host" would be sent 50 satoshis, the "Co-Host" would be sent 40 satoshis and the
+to this podcast, then once per minute the "Host" would be sent 50 sats, the "Co-Host" would be sent 40 sats and the
-"Producer" would be sent 10 satoshis - all to their respective lightning node addresses using the "keysend" protocol.
+"Producer" would be sent 10 sats - all to their respective lightning node addresses using the "keysend" protocol.

 If, instead of a 50/40/10 (total of 100) split, the splits were given as 190/152/38 (total of 380), the respective payment amounts each minute would still
-be 50 satoshis, 40 satoshis and 10 satoshis because the listener chose to pay 100 satoshis per minute, and the respective shares (as a percentage of the total) would remain the same.
+be 50 sats, 40 sats and 10 sats because the listener chose to pay 100 sats per minute, and the respective shares (as a percentage of the total) would remain the same.

 On a 190/152/38 split, each minute the payment calculation would be:

- - Interval payout: 100 satoshis
+ - Interval payout: 100 sats

  - Share total: 380